gofiber/fiber/docs/api/middleware/csrf.md

 ### Recommended Config (with session)

-It's recommended to use this middleware with [fiber/middleware/session](https://docs.gofiber.io/api/middleware/session) to store the CSRF token in the session.
+It's recommended to use this middleware with [fiber/middleware/session](https://docs.gofiber.io/api/middleware/session) to store the CSRF token within the session.
 This is generally more secure than the default configuration.

 ```go
 var ConfigDefault = Config{